-For that reason I’m always recommending Gesture Drawing in my courses and, overall, my students start being more confident with their drawings because of it!
+For that reason, I’m always recommending Gesture Drawing in my courses!
+Overall, my students start being more confident with their drawings because of it!

-I also have a Complete Guide to Gesture Drawing, so check that out if you’re interested in giving gesture a try.
+I also have a Complete Guide to Gesture Drawing, so check that tutorial out if you’re interested in giving gestures a try.

 Draw The First Google Result

 It’s always a good idea to use references when drawing.
-This goes both when learning something specific, but also when you already know your subject.
+This goes both when learning something specific and when you already know your subject.

-However, sometimes we tend to spend too much time searching for the right reference.
+However, sometimes we spend too much time searching for the right reference.